Sandia Peak Tramway, United States of America - Things to Do in Sandia Peak Tramway

 Top Things to Do in Sandia Peak Tramway

-Booking Tip: Trail access is included with tramway ticket.
+Booking Tip: Trail access is included with tramway ticket purchase.
 Bring layers as temperatures can be 20-30 degrees cooler at the summit.
-Start early to avoid afternoon thunderstorms in summer, and check weather conditions before heading out.
+Summer hiking is best in early morning or late afternoon, while winter requires appropriate footwear for potentially icy conditions.

 Winter Snow Activities

-During winter months, enjoy snowshoeing, cross-country skiing, and snow play at the summit while Albuquerque remains snow-free below.
-The contrast between desert and alpine environments creates a unique winter recreation opportunity just minutes from the city.
+During winter months, enjoy snow play areas, cross-country skiing, and snowshoeing opportunities at the summit when conditions permit.
+The dramatic contrast between the snowy mountain peak and the desert valley below creates a unique winter recreation experience rarely found in the Southwest.

 Getting There